Give us your seed round and we will send back double – TechCrunch

 - Udemy is hunting up more capital at a higher valuation, reports say, providing Natasha with the perfect moment to let us know what is going with edtech.

-- Turning to funding rounds, I was hype about the Macro round that TechCrunch covered this week, Danny wanted to chat about The Browser Company’s similarly-sized $5 million round, and Natasha talked us through LiteBoxer’s combined $6 million in new capital.
+- Turning to funding rounds, I was hyped about the Macro round that TechCrunch covered this week, Danny wanted to chat about The Browser Company’s similarly sized $5 million round and Natasha talked us through LiteBoxer’s combined $6 million in new capital.

 - Closing, we talked about IPOs for a hot second.
 The IPO window is open, and now that nCino and GoHealth have gone public, we want to know who is next.